 To incorporate in Singapore, the company must have:

 - A paid-up share capital of at least $1

-- To have a registered office address locally
+- A local registered office address

-- To have one company secretary
+- One company secretary

-- To have a minimum of one resident director
+- At least one local resident director

 Their role in your business

 The ND Agreement is a formal agreement between the Singapore company and the nominee.
-It protects both parties by ensuring that (a) the nominee cannot be held accountable for decisions made by the company’s board and (b) the nominee cannot make any decisions that can impact the company
+It protects both parties by ensuring that (a) the nominee cannot be held accountable for decisions made by the company’s board and (b) the nominee cannot make any decisions that can impact the company.

 However, even with the ND Agreement, the nominee is still bound by Singapore's laws, and they are expected to act in the best interests of the company they represent.